 - 5 black peppercorns

-Give the rice to a cup and cover it with boiling water from the kettle.
+- Place the rice into a cup and cover it with boiling water from the kettle.
 Leave to soak while you prepare the rest.

-Chop the onion very finely.
-Heat the olive oil in a small pan and cook the onion until soft, about 3-5 minutes.
-Leave to cool slightly.
+- Chop the onion very finely.
+Heat the olive oil in a small pan and cook the onion until softer, about 3-5 minutes.
+Leave to cool slightly in a larger bowl.